What Are Your Rights As an Employee?

 Q: Am I insured if I am injured on the job?

-Claims for workers’ compensation benefits for injuries/deaths occurring before Feb.
-1, 2014, are made by filing a form with the Oklahoma Workers’ Compensation Commission located in the Denver Davison Building, 1915 N. Stiles, Oklahoma City.
-Claims must be filed within two years from the date of the injury or within two years from the date the employer last voluntarily pays weekly temporary disability benefits or voluntarily furnishes medical treatment.
-If you have any questions whether you are entitled to workers’ compensation benefits, further information may be obtained by contacting the Workers’ Compensation Court at 405-522-8600; 800-522-8210 or online at www.owcc.state.ok.us.
+Claims must be filed within two years from the date of the injury or within two years from the date the employer last voluntarily paid weekly temporary disability benefits or voluntarily furnished medical treatment.
+Before filing a claim, you should contact your employer or employer’s insurance company to determine if they will cover the claim voluntarily.
+Ask your employer to file the appropriate forms with the court if they choose to cover it.
+If you have any questions whether you are entitled to workers’ compensation benefits, further information may be obtained by contacting the Workers’ Compensation Court at 405-522-8600, 800-522-8210 or online at www.owcc.state.ok.us.

 All Rights Reserved